salsabeelwaqar/EasyAmplicon/README.md

 - EasyAmplicon pipeline (Positive control) https://github.com/YongxinLiu/EasyAmplicon
 - EasyMicrobiome includes scripts and databases https://github.com/YongxinLiu/EasyMicrobiome

-Download the project in C: or D: then unzip (keep the directory name exactly the software name)
+Download and save the project in C: or D drive.
+Then, unzip the folder and keep the directory name exactly the software name.

 - Method 2.
-Download by the mirror site in BaiduNetDisk: https://pan.baidu.com/s/1Ikd_47HHODOqC3Rcx6eJ6Q?pwd=0315 db/soft/EasyAmplicon.tar.gz or EasyMicrobiome.tar.gz
+Download from the mirror site on BaiduNetDisk: https://pan.baidu.com/s/1Ikd_47HHODOqC3Rcx6eJ6Q?pwd=0315, inside db/soft/EasyAmplicon.tar.gz or EasyMicrobiome.tar.gz

-- Method 3. `git clone https://github.com/YongxinLiu/EasyAmplicon` and `git clone https://github.com/YongxinLiu/EasyMicrobiome`.
-Note: `fatal: unable to access` can retry.
+- Method 3.
+Clone the repositories using GIT: git clone https://github.com/YongxinLiu/EasyAmplicon and git clone https://github.com/YongxinLiu/EasyMicrobiome.
+Note: If the user encounters a `fatal: unable to access` error. please retry the command.

 ## Quick Start

 Using Windows 10+ as an example:

-1. Open RStudio, and set the terminal as Git Bash (Tools -- Global Options -- Terminal -- New terminals -- Git Bash -- OK)
+1. Open RStudio, and set the terminal as Git Bash (Tools -- Global Options -- Terminal -- New terminals -- Git Bash -- OK).
-2. File -- Open File -- `EasyAmplicon` folder -- pipeline.sh (windows/linux) or pipeline_mac.sh (mac)
+2. File -- Open File -- `EasyAmplicon` folder -- pipeline.sh (windows/linux) or pipeline_mac.sh (mac).
-3. Setup the `work directory`(wd), and `EasyMicrobiome directory`(db), then run each line by clicking run in the top right corner
+3. Set up the `working directory`(wd) to amplicon/EasyAmplicon, and database directory (db) to EasyMicrobiome.
+Follow the instructions provided in the pipeline scripts before running the code.
+To complete the analysis process, execute the code line by line for each section by clicking 'Run' in the top right corner.

 ## Example dataset

-- seq/ # raw sequencing in zipped fastq format, backup can download by metadata from GSA https://ngdc.cncb.ac.cn/gsa/
+- seq/ # Contains raw sequencing data in zipped FASTQ format.
+Backup data can be downloaded via metadata from raw sequencing in zipped fastq format, backup can download by metadata from GSA https://ngdc.cncb.ac.cn/gsa/
-- result/ # Example data and figures for standard pipeline, such as alpha, beta, tax
+- result/ # Includes example data and figures for standard pipeline analyses, such as alpha diversity, beta diversity, and taxonomic composition.
-- advanced/ # Example of advanced analysis, included data, scripts and output figures
+- advanced/ # Contains examples of advanced analyses, including data, scripts, and output figures.
 ## FAQ

-Frequently Asked Questions in pipeline.sh
+Frequently Asked Questions refer to pipeline.sh

-Note: All the .sh script is written in markdown format, using Youdao Note or VSCode for a better reading experience.
+Note: All .sh script is written in markdown format.
+For an enhanced reading experience, use Youdao Note or VSCode.

 ## Citation
-If use this script, please cite:
+If you use this script, please cite:

 **Yong-Xin Liu**, Lei Chen, Tengfei Ma, Xiaofang Li, Maosheng Zheng, Xin Zhou, Liang Chen, Xubo Qian, Jiao Xi, Hongye Lu, Huiluo Cao, Xiaoya Ma, Bian Bian, Pengfan Zhang, Jiqiu Wu, Ren-You Gan, Baolei Jia, Linyang Sun, Zhicheng Ju, Yunyun Gao, **Tao Wen**, **Tong Chen**.
 2023.
 EasyAmplicon: An easy-to-use, open-source, reproducible, and community-based pipeline for amplicon data analysis in microbiome research. **iMeta** 2: e83. https://doi.org/10.1002/imt2.83